 These assignments will be located in Carmen modules corresponding to the topics located in the syllabus as well as presented in class.
 These assignments will largely be questions and/or discussions on the readings and the audiovisual presentations.
 These assignments also include graded discussion posts seeking your thoughtful comments on topics (including current events) relevant to the class.
-These posts usually require you to respond to another classmate's post.
+Some of these posts will require you to respond to another classmate's post.
 Rubrics will be provided.
-The discussion posts are due on Saturdays.
+The discussion posts are usually due on Saturdays.